MicrosoftDocs/visualstudio-docs/mac/signing-in.md

     You cannot use Xamarin credentials to log into Visual Studio for Mac.

-3. Once you have logged in successfully, you will see your license type.
+3. After you've logged in, you'll see your license type.
 From this dialog, you can add additional Microsoft accounts that you might wish you use:

     ![Sign in successful](media/signing-in-image14.png)